Ep 176 Strychnine: The WD-40 of Victorian Medicine

 And in case you're wondering, yes, these are the Stanfords that gave their name to Stanford University.

+In that mausoleum, you might have seen Jane's memorial stone.
 I think it's only open like one day to the public a year,

-which reads, quote, Jane Stanford, born in mortality August 25th, 1928, passed to immortality February 28th, 1905.
+which reads, quote, Jane Stanford, born in mortality, August 25th, 1928, passed to immortality February 28th, 1905.

 Yeah.

 Jane was the last of these three Stanfords to pass, and her death essentially ensured the continued operation of the university through the gift of much of her estate.
+Not your average gift.

 Then again, Jane Stanford was far from average in life as well as in death.
+I cannot wait for this, Erin.

-On that fateful February day in 1905, she did not pass into immortality as her husband Leland had 11 years earlier through heart failure, or as her son Leland Jr.
+On that fateful February day in 1905, she did not pass into immortality as her husband Leland had 11 years earlier through heart failure or as her son Leland Jr.

 had 20 years earlier from typhoid fever when he was 15.